vokal vs. openai workspace agents

 Human coordinationNo shared workspace for team coordination around agent work.
 Task dispatch and result review only.Shared channels, threads, and DMs for teams and agents working together — live, not async.

 Access modelEnterprise plans with credit-based pricing.
 Individual Pro plan users excluded from Workspace Agents.Free tier with local runtime.
-Request access during live beta.
+Sign up from anywhere Vokal is available.

 When to useTeams fully committed to OpenAI models for autonomous background task execution with no need for real-time visibility.Mixed-vendor teams that need live visibility, shared context, and mid-flight control over agent work.